misty-Biglei/Newbird/README.md

 actually,I think github is a good palce to share, but sometimes I don't know how to use it more effective.

 The first step is record the connecting between PC and github.com:
 1)setup git in your PC
-    a)setting git config(git config --global user.name/email "")
-    b)generating public key(ssh-keygen -t rsa -C "email") in your PC c)add your ssh key that generated in b) in guthub.com 2)downlaod code from github to PC.
+    a)setting git config(git config --global user.name/email "") :it's better to keep the same with github b)generating public key(ssh-keygen -t rsa -C "email") in your PC c)add your ssh key that generated in b) in guthub.com 2)downlaod code from github to PC.